tsnellgrove/dark_castle/castle_doc.md

 	- There are no articles, adjectives, adverbs, prepositions, or direct objects
 	- This means you can 'take' the scroll_of_the_king out of the container but you litterally can't put it back (i.e. a full implementation of 'put' is impossible in a noun-verb pair)
 	- One of my main user experience goals for version 2.0 is to enrich the interpreter
+	- From a writing standpoint Dark Castle is intentionally a bit "purple prose".
+This is partly in immitation of Zork.
+And partly because any game that depends entirely on words should embrace language with sumptuous exuberence.

 *** Nouns ***